FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 MoveDO command
 ++++++++++++++++

-Click the "MoveDO" icon to enter the MoveDO command editing interface
+Click the "MoveDO" icon to enter the MoveDO command editing interface.

 This instruction is divided into continuous output mode and single output mode.